Best practices for cost optimization

 • Executor local storage: The type and amount of local disk storage.
 Local disk is primarily used in the case of spills during shuffles and caching.

 Additional considerations include worker instance type and size, which also influence the preceding factors.
-When sizing your cluster, consider the following:
+When sizing your compute, consider the following:

 • How much data will your workload consume?